Go Ad-Free

 People who take aspirin daily develop head and neck cancers as often as people who don’t take it.
 However, aspirin may help protect users against esophageal cancer and possibly even pancreatic cancer.
 The researchers point out that longer use (at least five years) appears to offer more protection.

-Should You Take Aspirin to Prevent Colorectal Cancer:
+Should You Take Aspirin to Prevent Colorectal Cancer?

 Aspirin can provoke serious intestinal irritation, including bleeding ulcers (World Journal of Gastroenterology, March 21, 2013).
-On the other hand, aspirin can help prevent recurrent heart attacks (Advances in Therapy, Aug.
+On the other hand, aspirin may help prevent recurrent heart attacks (Advances in Therapy, Aug.
 2019).
 If one of your parents was diagnosed with colon or rectal cancer, you should talk with your doctor.
 You’ll need to examine your risk to decide whether to take aspirin to prevent colorectal cancer.

 Rate this article